 REMEMBER SUNK COST

-One of the most important things to keep in mind when you’re getting rid of things is the fact that the money you’ve invested in the item in question is a sunk cost.
-Whether you wore the shirt 100 times, or whether it hung in your closet with the tags on it, the money has already been spent and can not necessarily be recovered.
+As you’re deciding whether something stays or goes, keep in mind that the money you’ve already invested in the item in question is a sunk cost.
+This means that whether you wore the shirt 100 times, or whether it hung in your closet with the tags on it, you already spent the money and you can’t get it back.

 KEEP ITEMS ‘JUST FOR WHEN’ INSTEAD OF ‘JUST IN CASE’

 I first heard of the idea of “just for when” vs. “just in case” items from The Minimalists.
 The idea is that we very often keep items that we are extremely unlikely to ever use again because we’re afraid we might need them someday.